Katadyn Hiker Pro Transparent Water Filter Review 2026

 Overview

 The Katadyn Hiker Pro is a mid-range pump filter that offers Katadyn's Swiss engineering at a price point that does not require an expedition budget.
-At $74.95, it sits comfortably between budget filter straws and premium ceramic pumps, delivering 0.2-micron filtration through a glass fiber element paired with activated carbon for taste improvement.
+At its mid-range price, it sits comfortably between budget filter straws and premium ceramic pumps, delivering 0.2-micron filtration through a glass fiber element paired with activated carbon for taste improvement.
 The transparent housing — the Hiker Pro's signature feature — lets you see the filter element without disassembly, providing a visual indicator of remaining filter life that no opaque-housing competitor offers.

 The glass fiber + carbon dual-stage design mirrors the MSR MiniWorks EX's approach: the glass fiber physically blocks bacteria and protozoa at 0.2 microns, while the activated carbon adsorbs chlorine, organic chemicals, and the dissolved compounds that make natural water taste flat or earthy.
 The result is water that is both microbiologically safe and noticeably better-tasting than what you get from pure membrane filters.
 At 11 ounces, the Hiker Pro is 5 ounces lighter than the MiniWorks EX — a meaningful difference when every ounce in your pack matters on multi-day trips.